Obesity in Italy and Some Weight Loss Tips

 This can be something to remember as a valuable part of your ammunition of weight loss tools.

-Now You Know why Obesity in Italy is One of the Lowest in Europe.
+Now You Know why Obesity in Italy is One of the Lowest in Europe

-Although they definitely consume fewer overall calories and arguably burn more, too - and at the end of the day, calories are what matter for weight loss.
+Although they consume fewer overall calories and arguably burn more, too - and at the end of the day, calories are what matter for weight loss.

 Italians are also solid evidence that you don't have to obsessively turn to fat-burning gels, the infamous French diet pills, the 40-minute HIIT workout, endless cardio or cut out all carbohydrates.